m1a2st/Kafka-practice/README.md

   - earliest: automatically reset the offset to the earliest offset
   - latest: automatically reset the offset to the latest offset
   - none: throw exception to the consumer if no previous offset is found for the consumer's group

+## Kafka Consumer - Graceful shutdown

+- Ensure we have code in place to respond to termination signals
+-